Clarksville, Tennessee: 19th century

 The Union sent troops and gunboats down the Cumberland River, and in 1862 captured Fort Donelson, and Fort Henry.
 On February 17, 1862, the USS Cairo, along with another Union ironclad, came to Clarksville and its troops captured the city.
 There were no Confederate soldiers to contend with because they had left prior to the arrival of the ships.
 White flags flew over Ft.
 Defiance and over Ft.
 Clark.
 Those town citizens who could get away, left as well.
 Before leaving, Confederate soldiers tried to burn the railroad bridge that crossed the Cumberland River, so that the Union could not use it.
 But the fire did not take hold and was put out before it could destroy the bridge.
 This railroad bridge made Clarksville very important to the Union.
 The USS Cairo tied up in Clarksville for a couple of days before moving to participate in the capture of Nashville.

-Between 1862 and 1865, the city would shift hands, but the Union retained control of Clarksville.
+Between 1862 and 1865, the city shifted hands, but the Union retained control.
 It also controlled the city's newspaper, The Leaf Chronicle, for three years.
 Many slaves who had been freed or escaped gathered in Clarksville and joined the Union Army lines.
 The army set up contraband camps in mid-Tennessee cities, to provide shelter for the freedmen families.
 Other freed slaves lived along the side of the river in shanties.
+In 1865, the Ogburn Chapel Missionary Baptist Church was founded.
 The Army enlisted freedmen in all-black regiments, in some cases putting them to work in building defenses.
 The 16th United States Colored Infantry regiment was mustered in at Clarksville in 1863.